andreimatei/dotfiles/README.md

 - Chrome: go to chrome://flags and switch `Preferred Ozone platform` from `Default` to `auto`.
 - VS Code: it needs to be started with `--enable-features=UseOzonePlatform --ozone-platform=wayland --enable-features=WaylandWindowDecorations`.
 To add these args to the link in the dock, I edited `/usr/share/applications/code.desktop`.

+I did the `rtc_cmos.use_acpi_alarm=1` thing in the hope of draining the battery less when the laptop is suspended, according to this thread: https://community.frame.work/t/resolved-systemd-suspend-then-hibernate-wakes-up-after-5-minutes/39392 .
+I think it won't be needed in a newer kernel.